 Note: Custom event properties only display on events they're configured for.

 The Group By field in the query builder includes all global and custom event properties that are boolean or string data types.
-Grouping by an event property shows the breakdown of events for the target segment and date range with subtotals for each value for that property.
-For example, grouping Page View Events by device type shows a drill-down of how many views were generated on desktop, tablet, mobile devices, or bots.
+Grouping by an event property shows the breakdown of events for the target segment and date range with subtotals for each value.
+For example, grouping Page View Events by device type shows how many views were generated on desktop, tablet, mobile devices, or bots.

 In the image below, you can see how grouping a mobile Feature Click Event by OS version shows the number of clicks generated in each version.

 Note: To learn more about using event properties in Data Explorer, see Data Explorer.

 Event properties in segments